Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Classification of Symmetry Enriched Topological Phases

+Furthermore, even when one specifies the symmetry fractionalization class of an SET according to $H^{2}_{[\rho]}(G,\mathcal{A})$, there are still additional possibilities for distinct SETs, as indicated by the $H^3(G, \mathrm{U}(1))$ part of the classification of $G$-crossed extensions $\ext{C}{G}$.
+Through the simple example of a topological phase described by pure discrete $H$ gauge theory, we see that these are also not captured by classifying the different group extensions $PSG$.

-Another important distinction between the PSG approach and our approach is that the former requires knowledge of $H$, which is, in general, not unique and difficult to determine when given a generic topological phase in terms of an UMTC $\mathcal{C}_{\bf 0}$.
+Another important distinction between the PSG approach and our approach is that the former requires knowledge of $H$, which is, in general, not unique for a given topological phase.
+This makes it unclear how to reconcile different manifestations of the same SET order using the PSG formalism.

 \Ref{mesaros2013} has proposed an alternative framework, besides PSG, to classify the SET phases of quantum doubles of a discrete group (i.e. discrete gauge field theories).
 This classification is also incomplete for those classes of states, as it misses the full set of symmetry fractionalization classes $H^2_{[\rho]}(G, \mathcal{A})$ described in this paper.